 Founded in 1983, the Cary Institute of Ecosystem Studies is one of the world’s leading independent environmental research organizations.
-Areas of expertise include freshwater, the ecology of infectious diseases, environmental chemistry, invasive species, and climate change.
+Areas of expertise include disease ecology, forest and freshwater health, climate change, urban ecology, and invasive species.

 Studies by our scientists have been instrumental in informing the Clean Air Act, the Intergovernmental Panel on Climate Change, and environmental management practices throughout the Northeast, including the Hudson River, New York’s Catskill and Adirondack forests, and the watershed of Baltimore, Maryland.